Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Implementing Dialogs with Partial Evaluation

-Thus, to be faithful to a specification, we require a controller to invoke partial evaluation judiciously with respect to the different orders and combinations of arguments which reflect the requirements (i.e., permissible episodes) of a dialog.
-We call this controller a {\it stager} because it stages the interaction required to complete a dialog.
-A stager must restrict the ways in which partial evaluation is applied to a script in all dialogs except those conforming to the $PE^\star$ type (i.e., complete, \mi\ dialogs).
+Thus, to be faithful to a specification, we require a controller to invoke partial evaluation judiciously with respect to the different orders and combinations of arguments that reflect the permissible episodes or requirements of a dialog.
+We call this controller a \textit{stager} because it stages the interaction required to complete a dialog.
+Specifically, a stager must restrict the ways in which partial evaluation is applied to a script in all dialogs except complete, \mi\ dialogs (i.e., those conforming to the { $PE^{\star}$} concept).